pieterberg/Smartie-Sorter/design.md

 # Design

-The design aspects of the Smartie Sorter 3000 are presented in this document.
-First, Section 1 looks at the "Smartie Sorter 3000" logo and name sign used for the design.
-Then, Section 2 looks at the colour schemes used for the mini arcade game enclosure, the arcade game buttons, and the Smartie chocolates and M&M chocolates.
-Finally, Section 3 looks at the sorting locations once the colours of the Smarties and M&M's have been determined.
+Information about the design of the Smartie Sorter 3000 is presented in this document.
+First, Section 1 provides more information about the name sign present at the top of the Smartie Sorter 3000's mini arcade game enclosure.
+Thereafter, section 2 provides more information about the Smartie Sorter 3000's colour scheme.

-All colour schemes were designed using Affinity Designer, and all renders were made using Fusion 360.
-The Affinity Designer files are available in the [affinity_designer](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/design/affinity_designer) folder.
+The Smartie Sorter 3000 logo and the colour schemes were created using Affinity Designer.
+The .afdesign files are available in the [affinity_designer](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/design/affinity_designer) folder.

 ### Table of Contents